Erinbro/librimem/frontend/apps/librimem/src/app/shared/chapter-denominator/README.md

 This are the tasks of ChapterDenominatorService:

-- 1. [ ] Group related chapters together in a string with the chapter parent at the top of the map.
+- 1. [ ] Turn the array of chapters into a tree.